terrenceosu/SpaceX-API_test/README.md

 ## FAQ's

-* If you have any questions or corrections, please open an issue and we'll get it merged ASAP
+* If you have any questions or corrections, please open an issue located at the top next to the <>Code option.
+This will be emailed out to our admin to help resolve your issue.
-* For any other questions or concerns, just shoot me an email.
+* Please refer to the Code of Conduct and Contribution information located on the Insights Community Standards Page.
+These files are also located in the repository and can be opened locally.
+* Please follow the Pull Request Template when creating a pull request.
+* Please use the Issues option to report any bad behavior.
+The Admins will handle this as quickly as possible.